qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

    single:rendering quality

 To influence the rendering quality of the map you have 3 options.
-Choose menu option :menuselection:`Settings --> Options -->` click on the :guilabel:`Rendering` tab and select or deselect following checkboxes.
+Choose menu option :menuselection:`Settings --> Options` click on the :guilabel:`Rendering` tab and select or deselect following checkboxes.

 * |checkbox| :guilabel:`Make lines appear less jagged at the expense of some drawing performance`
 * |checkbox| :guilabel:`Fix problems with incorrectly filled polygons`

 .. _`sec_measure`:

 Measuring
 =========
 .. index::
    single:measure

 Measuring works within projected coordinate systems (e.g., UTM) and unprojected data.
 If the loaded map is defined with a geographic coordinate system (latitude/longitude), the results from line or area measurements will be incorrect.
 To fix this you need to set an appropriate map coordinate system